 But partnerships must be based on trust, and caution should still play a major role, the article stresses, in the form of a detailed, written, partnership legal agreement.
 One of the key reasons it is also considered a disadvantage: All members of a partnership are personally liable for business debts and liabilities.

 Of course, there’s also the fact that, should you make your small business a partnership, you’ll also have to split the profits.
 Potential profit splits aside though, partnerships may still be the preferred business structure for you if you like the idea of always having someone there with you.
 This person can be a sounding board if you’re struggling, a celebration partner when something goes right, and everything in between.
 That makes this partnership pro a big one for the business owner who enjoys this type of comradery.

 However, business consultant Nina Nixon feels strongly that the many advantages of an economic partnership agreement outweigh most, if not all, of the disadvantages and can strengthen a business’s overall health and bottom line.
 These advantages can include:

-If you decide to explore the partnership route, there are many resources to help navigate the process.
+If you’ve weighed the pros and cons of partnership and decide to explore the partnership route, there are many resources to help navigate the process.
 Don’t overlook the importance of professional legal and financial counsel; but at the same time, you can start researching the steps and decisions you’ll need to make along the way.

 One great place to begin: A wsj.com small business guide, How to Start a Business with a Partner.
 This is a must-read for anyone considering starting up with a partner—or even for small business owners thinking about bringing a partner into an existing operation.
 A key takeaway: No detail is too small to be spelled out ahead of time, and complete transparency, including in expectations, goals and values—is critical.